20 Best X-Ray Tech/Radiology Tech Schools in 2025

 15) Virginia Commonwealth University

 VCU offers a Bachelor of Science in Clinical Radiation Sciences.
 Students concentrate in diagnostic medical sonography, nuclear medicine technology, radiation therapy, or radiography.
-They avail of extensive lab facilities and get work experience at a range of clinics.
+They avail themselves of extensive lab facilities and get work experience at a range of clinics.
 The major is part of the College of Health Sciences, one of the largest health centers in the country.

 Best X-Ray Tech/Radiology Tech Schools (Continued)